World Youth Chess Championship: Notes

-1998 – Oropesa del Mar, Spain – (October – November) – The Marina d'Or venue played host to over 1000 players from 48 countries.
-Russia's bright prospect Alexander Grischuk, already an International Master with a near Grandmaster rating, was (at 15 years) participating in the U-18 category.
-England turned up with a strong looking squad and performed even above their own expectations, landing two gold medals.
-Russia's Kosintseva sisters did enough to suggest they might become a powerful force in Ladies chess for years to come; Nadezhda took gold in the U-14 and Tatiana took silver in the U-12.
-The Boys / Open U-14 category comprised an unusually strong list of entrants, with David Navara and Zahar Efimenko taking silver and bronze respectively.
+1998 – Oropesa del Mar, Spain – (October – November) – The Marina d'Or venue hosted over 1000 players from 48 countries.
+Russia's Alexander Grischuk, already an International Master and close to achieving the Grandmaster title, competed in the U-18 category at 15 years old.
+England exceeded expectations by winning two gold medals.
+Russia's Kosintseva sisters also attracted attention with strong performances for the Ladies chess; Nadezhda won gold in the U-14 category and Tatiana took silver in the U-12 category.
+The Open U-14 section comprised a particularly strong field, with David Navara and Zahar Efimenko finishing with silver and bronze respectively.